Configure Filebeat For MySQL Database Server In Elasticsearch ELK

 filebeat modules enable mysql

-After enable module, you need to create a dashboard for MySQL
+After enabling the module, you need to create a dashboard for MySQL

 systemctl restart filebeat